-- Nearly 35% expects to partially get their jobs back after the quarantine ends.
+- Nearly 35% expect to partially get their jobs back after the quarantine ends.

 - 10% of respondents do not expect to get their jobs back.
-In the same time, 13% do not know what will happen to their jobs.
+At the same time, 13% do not know what will happen to their jobs.

 - Around 60% both in Tbilisi and in the rest of Georgia reported their families would not have enough resources to live on if strict quarantine is extended until the end of May.

-- In the same time, the interviews reveal that an overwhelming majority of people (81%) tends to trust the health advice and information on COVID-19 coming from the authorities.
+- At the same time, the interviews reveal that an overwhelming majority of people (81%) tend to trust the health advice and information on COVID-19 coming from the authorities.

 A nationally representative sample of around 350 Georgians (Table 1 below summarizes the demographic background of the sample), interviewed in early April, reveals that Georgian Consumer Confidence reached a historic low point in April.
 The CCI has sunk this month by a significant 15.2 index points, from -33.1 in March to -48.3 in April.